Most gas-based outdoor heaters are safe to leave out in the rain. However, using an outdoor patio heater in the rain is still not recommended.

-If you want to make the most of your outdoor spaces during the cooler seasons, outdoor heaters are a great choice.
-Once you learn to use these devices, they can serve as practical alternatives to building a fire.
+If you want to maximize your outdoor spaces during the cooler seasons, outdoor heaters are a great choice.
+Once you learn to use these devices, they can be practical alternatives to building a fire.

-But compared to a fire, you may be wondering how an outdoor heater will hold up in the rain.
-Or perhaps you’re glancing outside right now watching a rainstorm coming down on your brand new outdoor patio heater.
+But compared to a fire, you may wonder if you could use an outdoor patio heater in the rain.
+Or perhaps you’re glancing outside right now, watching a rainstorm coming down on your brand-new outdoor patio heater.

 Outdoor heaters, by their definition, are meant to be used outdoors.
 As such, their designers usually take rain and snow into consideration.